bvillasen/blog/astro/_posts/2020-04-24-optical_depth_real_space.md

 Now I compare the optical depth measured from skewers taking in to account the peculiar velocities of the gas ( redshift space ) and ignoring the peculiar velocities ( real space ).

-Here I show the distribution of the average transmitted flux over each  skewer and the effective optical depth computed from the average transmitted flux of each skewer.
+Here I show the distribution of the average transmitted flux over each  skewer and the effective optical depth computed from the average transmitted flux of each skewer at z=5.